ardafazla/joint_optimization/README.md

 Source code for our journal paper [Joint Optimization of Linear and Nonlinear Models for Sequential Regression](https://www.sciencedirect.com/science/article/pii/S1051200422004195), accepted by Digital Signal Processing, Elsevier, 2022.

 ### Sample Usage
-(Additional comments and instructions can be found in the corresponding model code)
+(Additional comments and instructions can be found in the corresponding model code.
+Additionally, theoretical explanation can be found in the given paper)

 For SARIMAX_SGD: